dockfries/infernus/docs/quick-start.md

 #### Feature

-1. It only handles the most basic plugin dependency management, and does not manage pure `include` library management.
+1. It only handles the most basic plugin dependency management, and does not manage pure `include` library.
 2. Installed packages are cached in `~/infernus/dependencies`, and subsequent installations of the same version are copied directly instead of downloaded.
 3. The configuration file is located at `~/infernus/config.json`, and currently only has a `gh_token` configuration item to solve the frequency limit of the `github api`.